Cart

 Often, dogs drag their butts (called scooting) brazenly across the floor to relieve itchiness or pain, so are their home remedies for dog scooting?

 A single, random case of butt-scooting need not be too worrisome.
-However, repeated occurrences indicate underlying issues like anal sac problems, constipation, allergies, and skin irritation.
+However, repeated occurrences indicate underlying issues like anal sac problems, constipation, allergies, and skin irritation (or simply a dirty butt!).

 The good thing is that the butt-dragging can be remedied at home or eradicated using proper diets and dog probiotics.
 We’ve covered all you need to know about why dogs scoot and some of the best home remedies for dog scooting.